Simpsonkk/Delivery-app/README.md

 4.Install PostgreSQL, create a database in the pgAdmin application, import two tables, shops and Products.
 The tables are in the data folder;

-5.Open two terminals in the first we write npm run start, in the second npm run server.
+5.Open two terminals in the first we write npm run dev and npm run start, in the second npm run server.